-The AAD estimates about 30 million American women suffer from hereditary hair loss.
+The AAD estimates about 30 million female alopecia sufferers in American have hereditary hair loss.
 An additional, unknown number experience non-hereditary hair loss related to medical conditions, such as a side effect of cancer treatment.
 But what the numbers do not explain is the emotional toll hair loss has on women.

 “It’s horrible,” says Cindy Smith (who asked to use a fake name), who suffers from alopecia.
 “It’s so bad because there was no answer to the problem.”

 In quality-of-life studies, the AAD found that women experiencing hair loss reported a higher incidence of behavior that interfered with their daily lives that include a significant loss of self-esteem, introversion, feeling less attractive, and tense feelings in public places.

 For many women, their hair is symbolic of their beauty.
 When they suffer from hair loss they begin to feel very self-conscious and often choose to not go to certain places because they don’t want to be seen.

 An example of this would be, an outdoor lunch with friends on a sunny summer day may be out of the question for a woman who fears that others will notice her thinning hair.